9fots/fruitsofthespirit/_posts/2014-07-30-power-of-love.markdown

 slug: The Church, the News, the constant level of bullshit promulgated in American Culture is a clusterfucking mindfuck and a soulfuck.
 But only if you let it be.
 keys: Love, power of Love, Love your neighbor as your Self
 ---
-I have a lot to say about [this post][post], not about what you wrote, but what you quote.
+I have a lot to say about [this post][robynfb], not about what you wrote, but what you quote.

 First, it's okay to feel overwhelmed, but it's not okay to let mainstream media `inform` you with their pro-violence propaganda because peace does not sell.
 Solutions do not sell.
 If it bleeds it leads.